assumptionsofphysics/assumptionsofphysics.github.io/_problems/005-BetterQuantumStateSpace.md

 category: Quantum mechanics
 tags: [Vector spaces, Function spaces]
 ---
-Find a better physically motivated characterization for the state space of quantum mechanics.
+Find a better physically motivated mathematical characterization for the state space of quantum mechanics.
+See [this paper](https://arxiv.org/abs/2308.06669) for more details.

 *Mathematical problem.* The standard way to represent quantum states is using vectors in Hilbert spaces.
 The requirements for a Hilbert space can be broken up